cosmos72/schemesh/README.md

 * open parenthesis i.e. `(` switches to Lisp syntax until the corresponding closed parenthesis i.e. `)`
 * open brace i.e. `{` switches to shell syntax until the corresponding closed brace i.e. `}`
-* the directives `#!scheme` `#!chezscheme` and `#!r6rs` switch to Lisp syntax (with the appropriate flavor) until the end of current list inside `{ }` or `( )`. if entered at top level, they change the default syntax another directive is entered at top level.
+* the directives `#!scheme` `#!chezscheme` and `#!r6rs` switch to Lisp syntax (with the appropriate flavor) until the end of current list or group inside `( )` or `{ }`. if entered at top level, they change the default syntax until another directive is entered at top level.
-* the directive `#!shell` switches to shell syntax until the end of current list inside `{ }` or `( )`. if entered at top level, it changes the default syntax another directive is entered at top level.
+* the directive `#!shell` switches to shell syntax until the end of current list or group inside `( )` or `{ }`. if entered at top level, it changes the default syntax until another directive is entered at top level.

 Examples: